19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) to surrender his approved annuity,

-if the member and the person or persons, as the case may be, give an undertaking to refund to the Board an amount equal to the member’s minimum sum or part thereof which is required to be set aside for any of the purposes mentioned in subsection (6C) in the event the property is sold or otherwise disposed of.
+if the member and the person or persons, as the case may be, give an undertaking to refund to the Board an amount equal to the member’s minimum sum or part thereof which is required to be set aside in the event the property is sold or otherwise disposed of.

 [18/2009 wef 01/09/2009]